 The department in which the student studies for the doctoral degree may or may not require a master’s degree preliminary to, or as part of, the regular course of study.

 Qualifying Examination.
 This examination is intended to assess a student’s potential to perform satisfactorily at the doctoral level.
-A student without a master’s degree who is accepted as a doctoral candidate is expected to take a qualifying examination, usually after 24-30 credits have been completed.
+A student without a master’s degree who is accepted as a matriculated doctoral student is expected to take a qualifying examination, usually after 24-30 credits have been completed.
 A student who holds a master’s degree in the same or a closely related field is normally not required to take the examination.
 If an examination is required, it will be stipulated at the time of admission.

 Research Competency.
 Each department, in cooperation with the Graduate School, is authorized to formulate and to amend its own requirements and methods of testing for competency in research tools such as foreign language(s), computer science, or statistics.
-The department may, in turn, delegate this responsibility to the program committee for each individual doctoral candidate.
+The department may, in turn, delegate this responsibility to the program committee for each individual doctoral student.

 The comprehensive examination consists of two parts: written and oral.
 The student, with the approval of his or her program committee, applies to the Graduate School to take the examination.
 The oral examination committee includes the student’s committee and two additional members of the graduate faculty appointed by the Graduate School.
 One of the additional members represents a field of study allied to that of the student’s major.
-The candidate’s major professor arranges for and chairs the examination.
+The student’s major professor arranges for and chairs the examination.
 Unanimous approval by the examining committee is required for the passing of the comprehensive examination.

-A candidate whose performance fails to receive unanimous approval may, with the committee’s recommendation and the approval of the Graduate School, be permitted one re-examination in the part or parts failed, to be taken no sooner than ten weeks and no later than one year after the initial examinations.
+A student whose performance fails to receive unanimous approval may, with the committee’s recommendation and the approval of the Graduate School, be permitted one re-examination in the part or parts failed, to be taken no sooner than ten weeks and no later than one year after the initial examinations.

 Final Oral Examination.
 This examination is a defense of the dissertation and is open to all members of the faculty and, generally, to all students.
-The examination, usually a maximum of two hours, is conducted by an examining committee made up of the candidate’s program committee and two additional graduate faculty members appointed by the Graduate School.
+The examination, usually a maximum of two hours, is conducted by an examining committee made up of the student’s program committee and two additional graduate faculty members appointed by the Graduate School.
 One of the appointed members will be designated by the dean to chair the examination.

 For the oral defense, a sufficient number of completed copies of the thesis or dissertation, acceptable in form and substance to each member of the examining committee and the Graduate School, is required.
 At least 20 calendar days prior to the proposed defense, the copies must be submitted to the Graduate School for scheduling of the examination.

-Students are advised to consult the Statement on Thesis Preparation and Instructions for Thesis Defense, both available in the Graduate School Office (and at http://www.uri.edu/gsadmis), and the most recent edition of Kate L. Turabian’s A Manual for Writers of Term Papers, Theses, and Dissertations, published by the University of Chicago Press.
+Students are advised to consult the Statement on Thesis Preparation and Instructions for Thesis Defense, both available in the Graduate School (and at http://www.uri.edu/gsadmis), and the most recent edition of Kate L. Turabian’s A Manual for Writers of Term Papers, Theses, and Dissertations, published by the University of Chicago Press.